About SGPC

 Chabian da Morcha

 SGPC passed a resolution on October 29, 1921, A.D. that keys to the toshakhana (treasury) of Sri Darbar Sahib should be with the president of SGPC, which were with the then British government appointed Sarbaraah (chief administrator) Sundar Singh Ramgarhia, who was also vice-president of SGPC.
 When the news came to the notice of Amritsar DC, a British officer; on November 7, 1921, A.D.
-Lala Amar Nath additional district magistrate (ADM) along with police guard reached Sundar Singh Ramgarhia’s house and demanded the keys to the treasury.
+Lala Amar Nath additional district magistrate (ADM) along with a police guard reached Sundar Singh Ramgarhia’s house and demanded the keys to the treasury.
 Sundar Singh Ramgarhia received the keys and handed them over and at the same time informed the SGPC.
 The British government changed him and appointed loyal Capt Bahadur Singh as Sarbaraah in his place.

-Sikhs started Chabian da Morcha on November 21, 1921, A.D. which was successfully completed on January 17, 1922, A.D. and in a big gathering at Sri Akal Takht Sahib, the keys of toshakhana were handed over to the President of SGPC Baba Kharak Singh by the administration on January 19, 1922, A.D.
+Sikhs started Chabian da Morcha on November 21, 1921, A.D. which was completed on January 17, 1922, A.D. and in a big gathering at Sri Akal Takht Sahib, the keys of toshakhana were handed over to the President of SGPC Baba Kharak Singh by the administration on January 19, 1922, A.D.

 Guru Ka Bagh Morcha

-On the issue of Sikhs taking wood for langar (community kitchen) from land attached to Gurdwara Guru Ka Bagh, about 20 kilometers from Amritsar, the arrests of Sikhs were made by the British government.
-The issue took form of a peaceful agitation known as Guru Ka Bagh Morcha on August 8, 1922, A.D. and about 100 Sikhs were injured in police lathi-charge at this front.
+On the issue of Sikhs taking wood for langar (community kitchen) from land attached to Gurdwara Guru Ka Bagh, about 20 kilometres from Amritsar, the arrests of Sikhs were made by the British government.
+The issue took the form of a peaceful agitation known as Guru Ka Bagh Morcha on August 8, 1922, A.D. and about 100 Sikhs was injured in a police lathi-charge at this front.
 The Sikhs continued agitation for their right to take wood for langar from attached gurdwara land and on September 13, 1922, A.D. the police started arresting Sikhs going towards Guru Ka Bagh.
 About 5,605 Sikhs, including 35 SGPC members were arrested till November 17, 1922, A.D.

 Jaito Morcha

 Sikhs launched Jaito Morcha against the removal of Maharaja of Nabha and later disruption of Sri Akhand Path Sahib (48 hours continuous recitation of Sri Guru Granth Sahib) at Gurdwara Gangsar, Jaito by the British officials on August 27, 1923, A.D.
-The British Punjab government banned SGPC and Shiromani Akali Dal on October 12, 1923, A.D. after they launched this Jaito Morcha and the Sikh leaders were arrested on the charge of sedition.
-Dozens of Sikhs got martyred and injured in firing by police when their jatha reached Jaito from Sri Akal Takht Sahib to restart Sri Akhand Path Sahib on February 21, 1924, A.D. and later Punjab Provincial Government withdrew the ban on holding Sri Akhand Path Sahib in Jaito on July 21, 1924, A.D.
+The British Punjab government banned SGPC and Shiromani Akali Dal on October 12, 1923, A.D.
+After they launched this Jaito Morcha and the Sikh leaders were arrested on the charge of sedition.
+Dozens of Sikhs got martyred and injured in firing by police when their Jatha reached Jaito from Sri Akal Takht Sahib to restart Sri Akhand Path Sahib on February 21, 1924, A.D. and later Punjab Provincial Government withdrew the ban on holding Sri Akhand Path Sahib in Jaito on July 21, 1924, A.D.

-The bill was passed unanimously in July, 1925, A.D. and it got assent of governor-general on July 28, 1925, A.D. and became an Act.
+The bill was passed unanimously in July 1925, A.D. and it got the consent of the governor-general on July 28, 1925, A.D. and became an Act.

-After the enactment of the Act, the first election to central board of SGPC was held under this act on June 18, 1926, A.D.
+After the enactment of the Act, the first election to the central board of SGPC was held under this act on June 18, 1926, A.D.

 Present Structure